St Mary Magdalene Development Project

 1 - Finding the right person for the role

-The role will be advertised widely and we will interview candidates until we are confident in our choice
+The role will be advertised widely and we will only appoint once we are confident in our choice.

-We have strong links to the local community and have consulted them throughout the project.
-We will adverstise opportunities locally and use our existing relationships to ensure local participation.
+We have strong links with the local community and have developed the project in partnership with them.
+We will advertise opportunities locally and use our existing relationships to maximise local participation.

 We will keep donors updated through our website, where news regarding all of PDT's projects is regularly posted, as well as through our Twitter feed and on Facebook.